erasmuss/raman-spectra-decomp-analysis/README.md

  <img src="https://github.com/raman-noodles/Raman-noodles/blob/master/docs/Raman%20Noodles%20Logo.PNG">
 </p>

-## This is the UW DIRECT Spring 2019 Capstone Project GitHub Repo
+## This is the GitHub Repo for work completed for NSF DIRECT Data Accelerator Fellowship 2020
-**Team members (alphabetical by first name): Brandon Kern, Elizabeth Rasmussen, Parker Steichen**
+**Fellowship PI: Jim Pfaendtner; Fellowship Recipient: Elizabeth Rasmussen**

 ### Overall Project Objective
 This project identifies, and calculates decomposition in a Raman spectra to output rate data.
 Advantages to using this method are: